EV2Gym

 # Simulate weekdays, weekends, or both

-simulation_days: both # weekdays, weekends, or both
+simulation_days: weekdays # weekdays, weekends, or both

 # EV Spawn Behavior